freshworks/marketplace-sample-apps/Demo-Apps/ember-iparams-app/packages/iparams-ember/README.md

-# jaya
+# iparams-ember

-This README outlines the details of collaborating on this Ember application.
+This is an Ember app that runs on the custom iparams page of a marketplace app.

 ## Prerequisites